paralect/plato/README.md

 not true.
 Mesos also integrates well with IaaS stacks, such as OpenStack, CloudStack, OpenShift etc.
 Also, we already have experience with Mesos+Marathon in Paralect.
 This naturally leads to selection of DC/OS / Mesos as foundation of Plato.
-Things can change, and when they will change we should not cry, but instead gradually adopt "next generation solution™".
+Things can change, and when they will change we should not cry, but instead gradually adopt _next generation solution™_.

 ## Consumer-oriented products